About the University of Waterloo

 University of Waterloo facts — computer science

-- Nationally and internationally recognized faculty — the Cheriton School of Computer Science is home to eight Fellows of the Royal Society of Canada, seven Fellows of the Association for Computing Machinery, six Fellows of the Institute of Electrical and Electronics Engineers, three Canada Research Chairs, two NSERC Industrial Research Chairs, and 17 Ontario Early Researcher Award winners; find out more about our award-winning faculty.
+- Nationally and internationally recognized faculty — the Cheriton School of Computer Science is home to eight Fellows of the Royal Society of Canada, seven Fellows of the Association for Computing Machinery, seven Fellows of the Institute of Electrical and Electronics Engineers, three Canada Research Chairs, two NSERC Industrial Research Chairs, and 17 Ontario Early Researcher Award winners; find out more about our award-winning faculty.

-- Cheriton School of Computer Science faculty have launched more than 50 companies and start-ups, among them Axelar, Inductiv, Maplesoft, OpenText, Rapid Novor, RapidMind, and RSVP.ai.
+- Cheriton School of Computer Science faculty have launched more than 50 companies and start-ups, among them Axelar, Bioinformatics Solutions Inc. (BSI), Inductiv, Maplesoft, OpenText, Rapid Novor, RapidMind, and RSVP.ai.

 - Waterloo’s youngest graduate student, Erik Demaine, was just over 14 years old when he enrolled in computer science at Waterloo.
 He completed his PhD by age 20 under the supervision of Cheriton School of Computer Science Professors Anna Lubiw and Ian Munro.
 Erik Demaine is now a professor in computer science at MIT.